 - 1/2 teaspoon dried oregano

-- Preheat oven to 375F and move the rack to the top third of the oven.
+- Preheat your oven to 375F and move the rack to the top third of the oven.

-- In a medium bowl, add the cream cheese, ricotta, parmesan, garlic powder, and dried oregano.
-Stir it together until you've got a nice, smooth mixture.
+- In a medium bowl, add the cheese layer ingredients and stir them together until you've got a nice, smooth mixture.
 Set aside.

 - Boil a large, salted pot of water for the pasta and cook it 2 minutes less than package directions suggest.
 Once it's done, drain it and add it back to the same pot it was cooked in.

-- Meanwhile, remove the sausage meat from the casings and add it to a skillet, along with the chopped onion.
+- Meanwhile, add the sausage meat to a skillet, along with the onion.
 Cook over medium-high heat, breaking the meat up as you go along, for about 10 minutes or until browned and cooked through.

 - To the skillet, stir in the garlic and red pepper flakes and cook for about a minute.
-I add a bit of salt & pepper too.
 Spoon out excess fat from the pan.

 - Add the skillet mixture to the pot that has the pasta in it, and then pour in the marinara sauce.
 Toss until everything is coated (this is easiest to do with tongs or two large spoons).